877-852-8463Newsletter Sign UpLocationsPatient PortalSchedule Appointment

 How is Macular Pucker Detected?

-Our staff of ophthalmologists detect macular pucker by examining your retina.
+Our staff of ophthalmologists detects macular pucker by examining your retina.
 A test called a fluorescein angiogram, a procedure that takes special photographs of the eye may be performed.
 These photographs show if an abnormality exists in your retina.
-In addition, a specialized type of ultrasound called an OCT may be performed to diagnose epiretinal membrane.
+In addition, a specialized type of ultrasound called an OCT may be performed to diagnose the epiretinal membrane.

 Eye Doctor